 A Story Of Pluck And Courage In An Unforgiving Future

-But there is also a curiously satisfying appeal to this tale.
-Just as one begins to wonder if Fan, who is naive and wise all at the same time and never seems to achieve control over her destiny, really is as heroic as the story makes out, the chorus asks the same question.
-Throughout, the unified voice of B-Mor insists that Fan's journey changed things, yet we are left to imagine the exact nature of that change.
-And, towards the end of the story, when there is a reunion and a betrayal and the reader would surely be justified in expecting a neat conclusion — there are only more tantalizing questions.
+But there is also a satisfying appeal to a book narrated this way.
+Just as I began to wonder if Fan really is as heroic and wise and naive as the story makes out, the chorus asks the same question.
+And towards the end of the book, when there is a reunion and a betrayal, and the reader would be justified in expecting a neat conclusion, there are only more tantalizing questions.

 Here, for me, is Lee's mastery.
 "On Such a Full Sea" is a book that involves the reader fully in the act of telling the story.
 This is a rare experience.

 SIEGEL: The book is "On Such A Full Sea" by Chang-rae Lee.
 It was reviewed by critic and editor Ellah Allfrey.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.